Seizure in Children Without Fever or Known Seizure Disorder: Care Instructions

 A seizure is a brief, abnormal change in the brain's electrical activity.
 Seizures can cause a range of problems.
 Not all seizures cause shaking (convulsions).
 During some types, your child may stare into space.
-He or she may look normal but may not seem to hear you.
+Your child may look normal but may not seem to hear you.

 Many things can cause seizures.
 When a seizure is not caused by a fever, the cause could be very low blood sugar.
-Or the cause could be a head injury from a bad fall.
+Or the cause could be a head injury.
 A seizure also can be a sign of epilepsy.
 It can cause seizures that may come back now and then.
 Other things, such as abnormal heart rhythms or anxiety, can cause symptoms that look like seizures.

 The doctor has checked your child carefully, but problems can develop later.
 If you notice any problems or new symptoms, get medical treatment right away.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 How can you care for your child at home?

 - Protect your child from injury.
 Ease your child to the floor.